ismaelestalayo/ESP8266/README.md

 Program the ESP8266 through Arduino IDE, and make it work as a Web server.

 #Changelog:
+####1.3:
+- This repo is now only for the library, and the .ino file has been converted to an example of the library: File>Examples>PinchyWifi

 ####1.2:
 - Added buttons and inputs to the HTML making it easier and faster to send commands (instead of typing them on the URL).
 - Implemented the library for the LCD Matrix.
 More info [here](https://github.com/BilbaoDynamics/Pinchy/tree/master/PinchyMatrix)